davatorium/rofi/doc/rofi.1.markdown

 `-only-match`

 Only return a selected item, do not allow custom entry.
-This mode always returns an entry, or returns directly when no entries given.
+This mode always returns an entry.
+It will not return if no matching entry is selected.

 `-no-custom`